 5. Ring in the New Year knowing you invested in girls

-Finally, if you’re looking to do some charitable giving this season, consider donating to GSNorCal’s Campaign for Girls—our five-year initiative to raise $20 million to reach girls in under-resourced communities, invest in volunteer support, and improve our camp properties.
-To date, we have raised over $19 and we’re hoping you can help us reach the finish line in 2018!
+Finally, if you’re looking to do some charitable giving this season, consider donating to GSNorCal’s 2018 Year-End Campaign—our initiative to raise $25,000 to reach girls in under-resourced communities, send girls to camp and STEM workshops, and encourage older girls to participate in leadership training.
+We’re hoping you can help us reach the finish line for a great start to 2019!

 Well, that’s all I have!
-This is our final post for 2017 (we’re taking next week off), but we’ll be back to kick off the new year with a new post on Tuesday, January 2, 2018.
-Remember, the GSNorCal stores and offices will be closed for the winter holidays December 23, 2017 – January 1, 2018 (but don’t worry—our online shop is open 24/7).
+We’ll be back to kick off the new year with a new post on Tuesday, January 8, 2019.
+Remember, the GSNorCal stores and offices will be closed for the winter holidays December 22, 2018 – January 1, 2019 (but don’t worry—our online shop is open 24/7).

 Happy Holidays, and see you next year!